How to Build a DIY Backyard Playground

 Cost of a DIY Playground

-Building your own DIY playground will be considerably cheaper than building a premade playground system.
+Building your own DIY playground is considerably cheaper than building a pre-made playground system.

 Expect to pay $3,500 to $5,000 for a pre-made playground with a similar raised upper level, including a sandbox, picnic table, two-person swing, and an enclosed clubhouse on top.

 At the lower end of the pre-made price range, a small two-level playground more appropriate for preschoolers, with an enclosed playhouse, staircase, and ladder, runs around $750 to $1,000.

-This project's DIY playhouse will cost between $800 to $1,500.
-The central climbing structure, ladder, and sandbox alone will cost in the lower range of this estimate.
-The main price drivers are extra features that you purchase, such as the slide, swing, or zipline.
+Alternatively, it costs between $800 and $1,500 to build your own playground.
+The central climbing structure, ladder, and sandbox alone are in the lower range of this cost estimate.
+The main price drivers are extra features that you can purchase, such as the slide, swing, or zip line.

 Permits and Codes

 Municipalities have different approaches to permitting for backyard play structures.
 Some communities allow one- or two-story structures, such as playground sets, under certain size and height limits.
 Sizes may range from 120 to 200 square feet.
 Maximum height limits may range up to 12 feet.
 Check with your local permitting office for guidance, and check any HOA regulations, if applicable.

 Observe all safety precautions for working with power tools.
 Take care when working on the playground's upper level.